lmaughan/terraform-aws-github-runner/docs/configuration.md

 This feature has been disabled by default.

+## Termination watcher

+This feature is in early stage and therefore disabled by default.

+The termination watcher is currently watchting for spot termination notifications.
+The module is only taken events into account for instances tagged with `ghr:environment` by default when deployment the module as part of one of the main modules (root or multi-runner).
+The module can also be deployed stand-alone, in that case the tag filter needs to be tunned.

+- Logs: The module will log all termination notificatons.
+For each warning it will look up instance details and log the environment, instance type and time the instance is running.
+As well some other details.
+- Metrics: Metrics are disabled by default, this to avoid costs.
+Once enabled a metric will be created for each warning with at least dimensions for the environment and instance type.

+### Multiple runner module in your AWS account

+The watcher will act on all spot termination notificatins and log all onses relevant to the runner module.
+Therefor we suggest to only deploy the watcher once.
+You can either deploy the watcher by enabling in one of your deployments or deploy the watcher as a stand alone module.

 ## Debugging

 In case the setup does not work as intended, trace the events through this sequence: